msbrogli/cpython/Doc/sandbox/RFC-006-sandbox-opcodes.md

 # Summary
 [summary]: #summary

-The sandbox opcodes module provides bytecode-level operation restriction through a bitmap of banned opcodes.
-When enabled, any attempt to execute a banned opcode from sandbox scope raises `SandboxRuntimeError`.
-This allows fine-grained control over what operations sandboxed code can perform.
+The sandbox opcodes module provides bytecode-level operation restriction through a bitmap of allowed opcodes.
+When enabled, any attempt to execute an opcode not in the allowed set from sandbox scope raises `SandboxRuntimeError`.
+This allows fine-grained control over what operations sandboxed code can perform using an allowlist model.

 # Motivation
 [motivation]: #motivation